-The standing (hearing) panel of the Student Conduct Appeals Committee shall consist of:
+The standing panel of the Student Conduct Appeals Committee shall consist of:

-- a.
-At least five (5) students appointed by the Associated Students President; - b.
-At least five (5) faculty members appointed by the Academic Senate President; - c.
-At least five (5) classified employees appointed by the CSEA President; and - d.
-At least five (5) academic managers appointed by the Superintendent/President one of whom will chair the committee and will only vote in the case of a tie.
+- e.
+At least five (5) students appointed by the Associated Students President; - f.
+At least five (5) faculty members appointed by the Academic Senate President; - g.
+At least five (5) classified employees appointed by the CSEA President; and - h.
+At least five (5) academic managers appointed by the Superintendent/President one of whom will chair the committee and will only vote in the case of a tie. - Individual Hearing Panel